xGR: Efficient Generative Recommendation Serving at Scale: Motivation

 \subsection{Attention Performance}

-As discussed in Section \ref{sec:background:char}, existing attention kernels lack awareness of the shared prefix inherent in beam search, resulting in significant memory access overhead.
-As shown in Figure \ref{fig:performance}, the latency of existing operators like PagedAttention exhibits a significant upward trend as the beam width increases.
+Existing attention kernels lack awareness of the shared prefix inherent in beam search, resulting in significant memory access overhead.
+As shown in Figure \ref{fig:performance}, the latency of PagedAttention~\cite{kwon2023efficient} exhibits a significant upward trend as the beam width increases.
 In contrast, the Ideal that represents theoretical performance with perfect reuse of the shared prefix remains relatively flat.
 The significant performance gap between the actual curve of PagedAttention and Ideal intuitively reveals the substantial potential for optimization by eliminating redundant memory access to enhance operator efficiency.
-Furthermore, we experiment with TreeAttention \cite{shyam2024tree}, whose masking-based batching mechanism partially mitigates the overhead of redundant memory loads.
-However, the substantial beam width introduces a significant mask generation overhead.